biodata-fun/course_material/master_in_plant_genomics_2020/STUDENT_GUIDE_ALN.md

 If you want to obtain an alignment file in the `SAM` format enter the following:

-        bwa mem /home/m_jan2020/course/reference/Oryza_sativa.IRGSP-1.0.dna.toplevel.chr10.fa /home/m_jan2020/course/data/SAMEA2569438.chr10_1.fastq.gz /home/m_jan2020/course/data/SAMEA2569438.chr10_2.fastq.gz -o SAMEA2569438.chr10.sam
+        m_jan2020@mjan2020VirtualBox:~$ bwa mem /home/m_jan2020/course/reference/Oryza_sativa.IRGSP-1.0.dna.toplevel.chr10.fa /home/m_jan2020/course/data/SAMEA2569438.chr10_1.fastq.gz /home/m_jan2020/course/data/SAMEA2569438.chr10_2.fastq.gz -o SAMEA2569438.chr10.sam

-Finally, if you want to generate an alignment in the CRAM format do the following:
+Finally, if you want to generate an alignment in the CRAM format, do the following:

-        bwa mem /home/m_jan2020/course/reference/Oryza_sativa.IRGSP-1.0.dna.toplevel.chr10.fa /home/m_jan2020/course/data/SAMEA2569438.chr10_1.fastq.gz /home/m_jan2020/course/data/SAMEA2569438.chr10_2.fastq.gz |samtools view -C -T /home/m_jan2020/course/reference/Oryza_sativa.IRGSP-1.0.dna.toplevel.chr10.fa > SAMEA2569438.cram
+        m_jan2020@mjan2020VirtualBox:~$ bwa mem /home/m_jan2020/course/reference/Oryza_sativa.IRGSP-1.0.dna.toplevel.chr10.fa /home/m_jan2020/course/data/SAMEA2569438.chr10_1.fastq.gz /home/m_jan2020/course/data/SAMEA2569438.chr10_2.fastq.gz |samtools view -C -T /home/m_jan2020/course/reference/Oryza_sativa.IRGSP-1.0.dna.toplevel.chr10.fa > SAMEA2569438.cram

 ### The SAM alignment format
-The Sequence Alignment Format (SAM) is a text-based format (check the Wikipedia [entry](https://en.wikipedia.org/wiki/SAM_(file_format))), used for representing the alignment of the short reads in the FASTQ files to the reference sequence.
+The Sequence Alignment Format (SAM) is a text-based format (check the Wikipedia [entry](https://en.wikipedia.org/wiki/SAM_(file_format)) for more information), used for representing the alignment of the short reads in the FASTQ files to the reference sequence.
-This format is not compressed and it is preferable to convert it to its binary equivalent (BAM) or to the ultra-compressed equivalent called CRAM to facilitate its handling and storage.
+This format is not compressed and it is preferable to convert it to its binary equivalent (BAM) or to its ultra-compressed equivalent called CRAM to facilitate its handling and storage.

-Compare the diferent file sizes for each of the alignment files generated in the previous section by listing the directory content:
+Compare the diferent file sizes for each of the alignment files generated in the previous section by listing the directory contents:

         m_jan2020@mjan2020VirtualBox:~$ ls -lh